Web Design NC III with TESDA

 -

-20Forms and User Input4m
+20Forms and User Input

 Semantic HTML uses elements that describe the role of content, such as